ntsd/ntsd.github.io-old/_posts/2020-2-9-aria2-max-connections-per-server.md

 make install
 ```

-Then you'll get new aria2c binary file complied in `/usr/local/bin/` directory.
+Then you'll get a new aria2c binary file complied in `/usr/local/bin/` directory.

 You can check by the command.